 People and partners involved:

-University of Twente, Urban Water Management, a Master of Science elective from the Water Engineering and Management specialization, Faculty of Engineering Technology; Dr. Marcela Brugnach, students.
+University of Twente, Urban Water Management, Master of Science Water Engineering and Management, Faculty of Engineering Technology; Dr. Marcela Brugnach & students.

 Funding: Andrea von Braun Stiftung (D).